 The Company and Group do not have any interest bearing financial liabilities.
 Trade and other receivables and payables do not bear interest and are not interest rate sensitive.

-A 10% change in average market interest rates would have changed reported profit after tax by approximately \$22,000 (2017:\$5,000).
+A 10% change in average market interest rates would have changed reported loss after tax by approximately \$39,000 and in 2018 changed reported profit after tax by approximately \$22,000.

 Credit risk